 Nyoongar people are known to have lived in the Midland to Guildford area before European settlement.
 There is anecdotal evidence that the area was once used as a hunting place and Jane Brook Valley was an ancient travel route that Nyoongar people used to cross the Darling Scarp to the more open country in the east.
 Jane Brook is also of cultural significance, with a connection to the Dreamtime serpent, the Waugal.
 The rocks in and along the brook are said to be the droppings of this mythical creature.

 The park is home to two waterfalls that flow in winter and spring – Hovea and National Park Falls.
-Hovea’s falls cascade down a large granite sheet while National Park Falls drops sharply over 20 metres of sheer rock face.
+Hovea’s falls cascade down a large granite sheet while National Park Falls drops sharply over 20m of sheer rock face.

 John Forrest National Park is set in jarrah forest still largely in its natural state.
 The uplands are dominated by jarrah and marri.
 The valley floor features flooded gum, swamp peppermint and paperbarks.